jakeberv/jakeberv.github.io/_research/phylo-history.md

   og_image: "research/haeckel_humm.jpg"
 ---

-### **My research program seeks to unify hypothesis testing with data-driven approaches to investigate the factors that generate evolutionary patterns across scales, a concept that has been called "Phylogenetic Natural History" ([Uyeda *et al* 2018](https://academic.oup.com/sysbio/article/67/6/1091/4985805)).**
+### My research program unifies hypothesis testing with data-driven approaches to uncover the factors that generate evolutionary patterns---a concept that has been called "Phylogenetic Natural History" ([Uyeda *et al* 2018](https://academic.oup.com/sysbio/article/67/6/1091/4985805)).

 ![Anthropomorphic Echo by Salvador Dali](/images/research/Anthropomorphic_Echo_web.jpg)

 ------------------------------------------------------------------------

-### Evolutionary biologists can now access whole genomes, range maps for thousands of species, eons of ecological and climate information, and millions of preserved museum specimens.
-Integrating these data types to answer questions about biological processes and how they have shaped our world is an emerging "grand challenge" in biodiversity science.
-Deciphering this flood of data has created new imperatives for the training of researchers in the life sciences.
+### With access whole genomes, range maps for thousands of species, eons of ecological and climate information, and millions of preserved museum specimens, deciphering a flood of data has created new imperatives for the training of researchers in the life sciences.

+### Integrating these data types to answer questions about biological processes and how they have shaped our world is an emerging "grand challenge" in biodiversity science.

 ### In my work, I have applied the concept of "Phylogenetic Natural History" by merging domains of natural history, data science, computational biology, paleontology, and genomics.